 All healthcare professionals are welcome for example; Doctors, Nurses, Physiotherapists, Emergency care practitioners.

-Male helpers (or “Brancardiers” which is an old French term for “stretcher bearer”) are involved in a range of duties and are primarily called on to support the pilgrimage with practical action.
-Duties often include the more physical/ active tasks, but there is also an important social aspect to our care, and often it can make a real difference to one of our VIP’s lives by simply sitting down and talking to them.
+Male helpers (or “brancardiers”, an old French term for “stretcher bearer”) are involved in a range of duties and are primarily called on to support the pilgrimage with practical action.
+Duties often include the more physical and active tasks, but there is also an important social aspect to our care, and often it can make a real difference to one of our VIP’s lives by simply sitting down and talking to them.
 Whatever your level of physical ability, there is a role for all.

 The Handmaid’s role is multifunctional and covers many areas.
 You may not wish to take on all the duties but only those you feel comfortable and competent with and that is absolutely fine.
 During our week on Pilgrimage Hand- maids will work on a Duty Rota within a team working alongside other Hospitalité members.
-Our primary role is to look after the well being of the supported sick pilgrims to ensure that they are treated with respect and consideration.
-We help with all aspects of our supported pilgrims social care needs.
+Our primary role is to look after the wellbeing of the supported sick pilgrims to ensure that they are treated with respect and consideration.
+We help with all aspects of our supported pilgrims’ social care needs.
 Help with the washing and dressing of our supported pilgrims where necessary.
-Spend time listening and talking to our supported pilgrims (not a duty but a privilege), Lay tables and serve meals to our supported pilgrims in the restaurant.
-(Breakfast, lunch, dinner)
+Spend time listening and talking to our supported pilgrims (not a duty but a privilege), Lay tables and serve meals to our supported pilgrims in the restaurant (breakfast, lunch and dinner).

 The spiritual needs are so important to our supported pilgrims they may wish you to accompany them to the Grotto or stations.

 Most of our helpers work primarily with supported pilgrims from our own diocese, who stay in the Accueil, or “place of welcome”, which is a purpose built modern building, opened in 1997, for accommodating supported pilgrims.